Use the linear approximation (1 + x)ᵏ ≈ 1 + kx to find an approxi... | Channels for Pearson+

 1

-Apply the linear approximation formula (1 + x)ᵏ ≈ 1 + kx to the function.
-Here, substitute x with -x and k with 6.
+Use the linear approximation formula (1 + x)ᵏ ≈ 1 + kx, where k is the exponent of the expression.
+Here, k = -1/2.

 Verified video answer for a similar problem: